Ipstenu/ui-labs/readme.txt

 UI Labs is a plugin that offers experimental WordPress admin UI features with the aim of building upon and enhancing the default WordPress User Interface.
 All features are in a constant state of beta, there are no guarantees and a modern browser is mandatory!

-These are unofficial core UI experiments - who knows what could happen?
+These are unofficial Core UI experiments - who knows what could happen?

 = Features =